Understanding Pet Loss:

 A Voice for the Voiceless

 Preparedness isn’t usually on the fore-front of humans’ minds, but maybe we can change that mindset in Northern Nevada.
-National Dog Bite Prevention Week was last week, April 8-14, 2018, but as pet advocate, I feel it should be promoted every day and encourage all of us: Don’t Be Scared, Be Prepared!
+National Dog Bite Prevention Week is celebrated in April, but as pet advocate, I feel it should be promoted every day and encourage all of us: Don’t Be Scared, Be Prepared!

 My educational coloring book, Dog Bite Prevention, was published with hope that humans learn to understand how dogs think, look at the world, and use their senses to be aware and alert.